GobySoft/goby3/src/doc/markdown/doc200_middleware.md

 * Goby does not dictate a particular marshalling scheme unlike ROS (rosmsg) or MOOS (MOOSMsg) does.
 You can use any serializable type on the interprocess layer that you choose.
 Currently we like Google Protocol Buffers, but this is not a necessary choice.
 * Goby does not dictate a particular interprocess transport mechanism.
 We like ZeroMQ which is built on TCP/Unix sockets, but the design of Goby3 allows for additional interprocess implementations to be built as needed or desired.

-Please read the [User Manual](http://gobysoft.org/dl/goby3-user-manual.pdf) for more information on the design and motivation of the Goby3 middleware.
-This page is intended to provide technical detail for developers using and modifying it.

 ## Nested Transport Layers and Transporters

 ![](images/nested_ipc.png)